prince-makavana/interview-theory-new/Database/MongoDB-vs-MySQL.md

 1) Unstructured, semi structured or document oriented data
 2) Flexibility in schema - If you want flexibility in schema then use mongodb
 3) Horizontal scaling is major requirement

+❌ Avoid MongoDB if:

+1. Your data has strong relationships (like banking, transactions).
+2. You require ACID transactions (strict consistency).

 ## MySQL (sequelize (ORM - Object Relational Mapper))